Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Remaining results of the decomposition settings

-We performed the VQE and HTN+VQE from the initial states close to the Hartree-Fock state by using the initial parameters which are chosen randomly from $[0, 0.01)$.
-The yellow circle and cross are the results in the decomposition setting in HTN+VQE and HTN+QMC, respectively, when the initial state is close to the Hartree-Fock state in HTN+VQE.
-In addition, the purple circle and cross are the results in the no-decomposition setting in VQE and QC-QMC, respectively.
+We performed the VQE and HTN+VQE from the initial states close to the Hartree-Fock state by using the initial parameters which are chosen randomly from $[0, 0.01)$, and the results for the hydrogen plane model with ID 3 and MABI are shown in Figs.~\ref{fig: Analysis_Hp_1column} and~\ref{fig: Analysis_MABI_1column}, respectively.

-Table~\ref{tab: EE for settings} shows the bipartite entanglement entropy in each decomposition setting and in each system decomposition for the Heisenberg chain model.
-Each column represents how to prepare the states and each row represents how to decompose the system to obtain the entropy.
-For example, The value of the ``Cluster'' column ``Even and odd site'' row refers to the value when the wave function is prepared by HTN in the cluster setting and the system is decomposed by the even and odd site to obtain the entropy.